saggiatoreblue/WSR/README.md

 ```

 ## Downloading MEAN.JS
 This was built on top of MEAN.JS.
 I recommend using the yo generator with this project.

-### Yo Generator
+[Official Yo Generator](http://meanjs.org/generator.html)
-The recommended way would be to use the [Official Yo Generator](http://meanjs.org/generator.html) which will generate the latest stable copy of the MEAN.JS boilerplate and supplies multiple sub-generators to ease your daily development cycles.